benchristel/sindarin/the-tengwar.md

 ## The Mode of Beleriand

 The letters of the Beleriand mode, shown in Figure 1, correspond one-to-one with Sindarin sounds.
+Because the letters of this mode represent Sindarin sounds, rather than letters in our alphabet, you'll get more out of this chapter if you've read the chapter on pronunciation that starts <a href="#pronunciation" class="pageref"></a>.

+You'll notice
-You'll notice many similarities to the Brogan mode <a href="#writing-english-with-tengwar" class="pageref"></a>.
+many similarities to the Brogan mode <a href="#writing-english-with-tengwar" class="pageref"></a>.
 Notable differences include the use of [.t 6] for N and [.t y] for M (as [.t 5] and [.t t] are used for the doubled versions of these consonants) and [.t 7] for R.